 Who we are

 ECCCSA is the European Contact Centre & Customer Service Awards.
-The ECCCSAs are owned and managed by the CCMA UK Ltd.
+The ECCCSAs are owned and managed by CCMA Ventures Ltd.

 Where we got your information